Volodymyrska Street: 10th to 18th centuries

 Volodymyrska Street is one of the oldest in Kyiv.
 The part of the street between Church of the Tithes and Sofiyska Gate appeared not later than the end of the 10th century.
 After construction of Saint Sophia's Cathedral at the beginning of the 11th century and Golden Gate around 1037, the street was enlarged to reach both of them and became the main street of the city, which was going through the City of Volodymyr and the City of Yaroslav, which are the oldest parts of Kyiv.
 Also Irynynsky Church, Georgivsky Cathedral and St. Theodore Monastery were constructed on the street, as well as houses for both the nobility and usual people.

-After Kyiv was ruined during Mongol invasion of Rus', the street remained in ruins long after.
+After Kyiv was ruined during Mongol invasion of Kyivan Rus', the street remained in ruins long after.
 In the 17th century, Saint Sophia's Cathedral was reconstructed and a chapel was built on the place, where Church of the Tithes was.
 The upper half of Volodymyrska Street became a part of Old Kyiv Fortress.
 After a long break, at the end of the 18th century, intensive construction started on the part of the street below the Golden Gate.
 The remains of Kievan Rus' defence walls and Old Kyiv Fortress were demolished.

 19th century

-After expansion of Kyiv in 1830s the street was expanded far south.
-In 1837-1842 Red University Building was constructed.
+After expansion of Kyiv in the 1830s the street was expanded far south.
+In 1837–1842 Red University Building was constructed.
 From this moment the modern look of the street started to appear.
-Several 1-2 floor buildings were constructed, followed by 3-5 buildings.
-Many hotels and administrative, community and residential building buildings were constructed.
+Several 1–2 floor buildings were constructed, followed by 3–5 buildings.
+Many hotels and administrative, community and residential buildings were constructed.
 On the place where remains of Irynynsky Church were found, the St. Irene Column was erected from the ancient stone, which stood till the 1930s.
 At the end of the 19th century sett was put on the street, gas and later electric lighting appeared.
 In 1895 the tram line was constructed on the street.